xiaocong/uiautomator/README.md

 ### Handler

-The functionality of handler is same as Watcher, except it is implemented ourside of Android uiautomator.
+The functionality of handler is same as Watcher, except it is implemented outside of Android uiautomator.
 The most different usage between handler and watcher is, handler can use customized callback function.

 ```python
 def fc_close(device):